jakob-bagterp/browserist/docs/user-guide/xpath/cheatsheets/seo.md

 /html/head/title[.!='']
 ```

-Check if a web page has a canonical URL:
+Check if a web page has a canonical URL.
+If it has, it should only be 1:

 ```text title=""
 count(//link[@rel='canonical'])
 ```

-Ensure that a web page has a robots meta tag:
+Ensure that a web page has a robots meta tag.
+Should not be 0 or larger than 1:

 ```text title=""
 count(/html/head/meta[@name='robots'])